moody/Waffle/README.md

 - **`hidden`** — Excludes this child from the layout flow entirely.
 Can also be toggled after the fact with `Hide()`/`Show()`.
 - **`key`** — Registers this child for lookup via `GetChild(key)` from anywhere in the tree.
 A duplicate key isn't validated against, the first match found wins.
 - **`order`** — Visual position among siblings, independent of declaration order.
 Defaults to `0`; siblings with equal `order` keep their declaration order.
 Can also be toggled after the fact with `SetOrder()`.
 - **`width`** — This node's own physical width, always horizontal, regardless of `direction`.
 Used directly as a fixed size, whether that's this node's own main-axis size within its parent (a ROW parent) or its cross-axis size (a COLUMN parent; required if resolved to a non-`STRETCH` alignment there, ignored, falling back to stretching, when `STRETCH`).
-Omitted, flexes/stretches instead, whichever applies. `"AUTO"` computes it as the sum of this node's own children's own `width` (plus `gap`/`padding`), only legal when `width` is this node's own main axis (`direction` is `ROW`); every visible child needs its own number or `"AUTO"`, a flexible child errors, there's no space yet to split.
+Omitted, flexes/stretches instead, whichever applies. `"AUTO"` computes it from this node's own children instead: a sum of their own `width` (plus `gap`/`padding`) along this node's own main axis (`direction` is `ROW`), or a max of them (plus `padding`) along its cross axis; every visible child needs its own number or `"AUTO"`, a flexible child errors.
 Can also be toggled after the fact with `SetWidth()`.
 - **`height`** — This node's own physical height, always vertical.
-Same as `width` in every other respect; `"AUTO"` only legal when `direction` is `COLUMN`.
+Same as `width` in every other respect, `"AUTO"` sums along the main axis when `direction` is `COLUMN`, maxes along the cross axis otherwise.
 Can also be toggled after the fact with `SetHeight()`.
 - **`onLayout`** — Called with this child's frame and resolved width/height, after its `children` (if any) are laid out.
 - **`defaultFrameFactory`** — Creates a frame for any descendant that gives neither `frame` nor its own `frameFactory`.
 Does not apply to this node; even the tree's actual root needs its own `frame`/`frameFactory`, nothing above it to inherit a fallback from.

 The root passed to `Waffle:Flex()` is a node like any other, no separate type, `width`/`height` included. `alignSelf`/`order` have no effect there, there's nothing above the root to align or reorder among siblings; everything else, `align`/`justify`/`hidden`/`onLayout`/`defaultFrameFactory` included, still applies, same as for any child, `align`/`justify` in particular work exactly the same as they do anywhere else, since both are about how a node treats its own children, not how it's treated by a parent.
-The one real difference: an ordinary child only needs its own main-axis dimension, its parent supplies the cross axis; the root has no parent to supply anything, so it needs both `width` and `height` given, one of them as `"AUTO"` if that's its own main axis.
+The one real difference: an ordinary child only needs its own main-axis dimension, its parent supplies the cross axis; the root has no parent to supply anything, so it needs both `width` and `height` given, each directly or as `"AUTO"`.

 ## Testing